nuno67gomes/RC/README.txt

   2. apllication layer when reciving END ceck match byteSTART == byteEND == byteReceived
   3. remove seq number from apllication layer
   4. not saving START file name correctly

+  link_layer
+  2. verify when reciving response ignore if not RR or REJ
+  3. change Receiver response to A_TX
+  4. when RX send DISC its a command so change adress to A_RX
+  5. verify closing sequence TX disc - RX disc - TX UA